zendframework/zf2-documentation/docs/languages/en/user-guide/skeleton-application.rst

 Using the Built-in PHP CLI Server
 ---------------------------------

-For the simplest setup, you can use the built-in CLI server (cli-server).
+For the simplest setup — if you are using PHP 5.4 or above — you can use the built-in CLI server (cli-server).
 To do this, you just start the server in the ``public`` directory:

 .. code-block:: bash
     :linenos: